 ISS ESG strives to provide its clients with high quality and reliable ESG research.
 To this end, the ISS ESG research team works towards continuously improving research processes and has put in place safeguards designed to ensure accuracy and reliability.
 These efforts are led by a dedicated Quality Management & Assurance team.

-ISS ESG employs approximately 200 dedicated ESG analysts, mainly in the Business Intelligence and Ratings Research units.
-All analysts undergo extensive training at the time of onboarding on ISS ESG’s methodologies, as well as its research processes and techniques.
+ISS ESG’s dedicated ESG analysts undergo extensive training at the time of onboarding on ISS ESG methodologies, as well as its research processes and techniques.
 In addition, many analysts draw on knowledge gained through higher education as well as prior work experiences.
 ISS ESG continuously provides its employees with various forms of market education and training to help ensure that research and analyses are in line with market requirements, investor expectations and ISS ESG’s methodologies and processes.

 The research and assessments conducted by ISS ESG analysts are used to form a broad suite of products and solutions intended to meet the varying needs of the investor community and are continuously enhanced and broadened as new needs and uses occur.